tjburch/tjburch.github.io/_posts/2020-07-12-hit-classifier-3.md

 [2] To emphasize - the resampling is performed _only_ on the training data.
 Testing data is left with the standard population imbalance, because we want to understand accuracy representative of what is encountered when applying to future data.

-[3] The raw resampling were performed with [scikit-learn's resample methods](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html).
+[3] The raw resampling methods were performed with [scikit-learn's resample methods](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html).
 All others were performed with the exceptional [imbalanced-learn](https://imbalanced-learn.readthedocs.io/en/stable/) package.